-Figure 27.01: Lytic development involves the reproduction of phage particles with destruction of the host bacterium. λ bacteriophage plaques on a lawn of E. coli are clear where all cells were killed by virus infection and cell lysis (- like a coldsore).
+Figure 27.01: Lytic development involves the reproduction of phage particles with destruction of the host bacterium.

+Gateway and other cloning and directed recombination systems use phage proteins and target sites like the lambda att site λ bacteriophage plaques on a lawn of E. coli are clear where all cells were killed by virus infection and cell lysis (- like a coldsore).